just95/toml.dart/README.md

 }
 ```

 In your `main` function invoke the `MyConfigLoader.use` method and call the
 `loadConfig` function as usual.

 ### Decode TOML

-If you only want to decode a string of TOML add the following import directive
+If you only want to decode a string of TOML, add the following import directive
 to your script:

 ```dart
 import 'package:toml/decoder.dart';
 ```

 This library contains the actual `TomlParser` class whose `parse` method
 takes a `String` and returns a `Result` object.
 The results `value` property
 holds an unmodifiable `Map` of the parsed document.

 ```dart
 var toml = '''
   # ...